-Join your local Breathe Easy support group!
+Join your local support group!
 Groups offer friendship and support, and some also arrange exercise and singing classes.

 If you feel you need more support, physical activity specialists can help.
-Some have respiratory knowledge and run classes like BLF Active.
-Others are trained to support people with long-term conditions and work on exercise referral schemes.
+There are lots of specialists who are trained to support people with long-term conditions and work on exercise referral schemes.

 Exercise referral schemes

 These schemes allow GPs and other health care professionals to refer patients to specialist activity instructors.
 You’ll get close supervision from a specialist instructor either one-to-one or in a group.
+Activities might include exercises in a gym, aerobic exercise sessions or water-based fitness classes.
 Ask your health care professional about exercise referral schemes in your area.

 Pulmonary rehabilitation is a physical exercise programme, designed for people with lung conditions and tailored for you.